TheOdinProject/curriculum/javascript/index.md

-# The Best Resources for Learning Javascript
+# The Best Free Resources for Learning Javascript

 ## The Path Ahead